 Now this, of course, sounds quite terrible by itself; several prominent anti-Trumpers have already begun the pearl-clutching.
 “Trump saying we should take away guns without giving Americans their right to due process?
 How could he?!”

 But a little context goes a long, long way.
 What Trump was referring to is a legal process known as Gun Violence Restraining Orders (GVRO’s).
-The process, utilized in such places as California, is applied directly to individuals who pose “an immediate and present danger of causing personal injury to himself/herself, or to another person.”
-In other words, a GVRO could have been used to briefly circumvent the usual legal process and swiftly disarm someone like Nikolas Cruz — who had been reported to law enforcement over 30 times, including by himself — when it was obvious he presented a serious threat to others.
+The process, utilized in such places as California, is applied directly to individuals who pose “an immediate and present danger of causing personal injury to themselves, or to another person.”
+In other words, a GVRO could have been used to briefly circumvent the usual legal process and swiftly disarm someone like Nikolas Cruz—who had been reported to law enforcement over 30 times, and even reported himself to authorities—when it was obvious he presented a serious threat to others.

 However, one quick look at the history of this proposal by Feinstein should calm all fears that this could actually pass.
-As Breitbart noted, Feinstein’s proposal has been rejected numerous times in the past.
-In the same article, it was pointed out that the bill Trump said she could add her proposal to — the aforementioned Toomey/Manchin bill — has also failed before.
+As Breitbart News reported, Feinstein’s proposal has been rejected numerous times in the past.
+In the same article, it was pointed out that the bill Trump said she could add her proposal to—the aforementioned Toomey/Manchin bill—has also failed before.
 The most recent time the Toomey/Manchin bill failed was April 17, 2013; that was in the aftermath of the Sandy Hook shooting, and back when Democrats controlled both the Senate and the White House.

 Now the tables are turned, with Republicans controlling the Senate and already expressing skepticism at such a proposal.
 Now ask yourself: who actually believes that two different gun control proposals that have separately failed in the past, combined together, could possibly have a better chance of passing if they couldn’t even earn the approval of a Democrat-controlled Senate?